Need to talk? Call 1800 882 436.

 • Your baby might take milk from a bottle more quickly and start to prefer the bottle to the breast.
 This might cause your baby to refuse the breast.

-• Your baby’s poos will change in colour, smell and consistency.
+• Your baby's poos will change in colour, smell and consistency — they may become harder when you first introduce formula.

 • Your breasts might get overfull, which can be painful.
-It can also cause your body to stop producing milk.
+It can also cause your body to slow or stop producing milk.

-• If you started mixed feeding because you were concerned about your milk supply, this might be a sign to increase breastfeeding again and reduce mixed feeding.
+If you started mixed feeding because you were concerned about your milk supply, this is not a solution.
+Its best to ask a lactation consultant or maternal child health nurse to help you to increase breastfeeding again and reduce mixed feeding.

 Resources and support